I share my struggles as a freelancer when I wanted to quit my high paying job in an MNC to start freelancing and work from home.

 12. Managing Personal Life

-This can mean you have less time for your health and family.
+It can mean you have less time for your health and family.

-Balancing work hours and calling it a day is tough for a freelancer and I am sure every developer freelancer has struggled with it.
+Balancing work hours and calling it a day is tough for a freelancer, and I am sure every developer freelancer has struggled with it.

-To make the situation worse, clients are in different time zone and they may start things when you are leaving.
-The client may not remember your time zone all the time and so you have to let them know that you are available only from so and so time.
+To make the situation worse, clients are in different time zone, and they may start things when you are leaving.
+The client may not remember your time zone all the time, and so you have to let them know that you are available only from so and so time.

 13. Jack of many trades